peteroupc/html3dutil/doc/H3DU.Math.md

 #### Parameters

 * `box` (Type: Array.&lt;Number>)<br>
-    An axis-aligned bounding box in world space, which is an array of six values.
+    An axis-aligned bounding box, which is an array of six values.
 The first three values are the smallest X, Y, and Z coordinates, and the last three values are the largest X, Y, and Z coordinates.

 #### Return Value